We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-CommunicativeGoldFox7046 +0 points · about 7 years ago Original Poster
+CommunicativeGoldFox7046 +0 points · over 7 years ago Original Poster

 I think the mask they had me use during the sleep studies was the Simplus, but It was quite uncomfortable for me.
 I tried a nasal mask, but really need a full face mask because of chronic nasal congestion.
 The ones I find least uncomfortable so far are the Amara View and the Res Med Air-Fit 10, but still have trouble with noisy leaks.
 Perhaps I should try the mask pads.
 Where do you get them, if they come in different sizes and shapes, how do you decide what to order?
 Another question: the only way I could sleep during the titration study was to take an Ambien, but my new sleep doctor does not recommend that.
 Has anyone had experience with the "natural" sleep aid Melatonin?
 I am thinking of trying that for this upcoming retitration study, provided my doctor thinks it is safe for me.
 Thanks for the good suggestions.